 (d) have direct communication channels with the External Auditor, Internal Auditor or person(s) carrying out the internal audit function or activity;

-(e) be able to obtain independent professional or other advice;
+(e) be able to obtain independent professional or other advice; and

 (f) be able to convene meetings with the External Auditor, Internal Auditor or the person(s) carrying out the internal audit function or activity or both, excluding the attendance of other Directors and employees of the Company, whenever deemed necessary.